csucu/onionspread/README.md

 # OnionSpread
 Load balancing for Tor hidden services.

-Currently under development, only supports v2, working on v3.
+Currently under development.
+Only supports v2 for now, but working on v3.

 ### Configuration: